VoidtechSweden/those_billing_tools/README.md

 ### Requirements

-1. Windows OS (For now)
+1. Windows or Linux
-2. Python 3.13 or later
+2. Python 3 or later
 3. openpyxl (install with pip install openpyxl, or run scripts within pipenv)
 4. Libreoffice installed for PDF conversion